 Dispensing with character and plot must be tempting for writers trying to create a zany sitcom.
 Anything can happen when you're not tied to a story, and if your protagonists aren't believable people, you can make them say anything that comes to mind.

 Lab Rats hops gaily from one idea to the next and a lot of the broad visual jokes are funny.
-Co-writer Chris Addison does well in the Father Ted role of the only person who isn't eccentric to the point of mental illness ("It's like being in a room full of my Gran!")
+Co-writer Chris Addison does well in the Father Ted role of the only person who isn't eccentric to the point of mental illness (

 But the free-form silliness stops comic momentum building.
 If a gag fails, the audience have nothing else to hang onto - the loosely defined supporting characters can't even be relied on to do their funny thing, because you're not sure what that thing is.